scverse/scvi-tools/docs/tutorials/index.md

 :::{list-table}
 :widths: auto
 :align: left
-*   - Tutorial
-    - Desciption

 *   - [](./notebooks/quick_start/api_overview)
-    - description
+    - Go through the typical steps of an scvi-tools workflow
 *   - [](./notebooks/quick_start/data_loading)
-    - description
+    - Load, preprocess, and register data for use with scvi-tools
 *   - |r-tag| [](./notebooks/quick_start/python_in_R)
-    - description
+    - Perform basic Python operations in an R environment

 :::